PaulieScanlon/gatsby-future-shapes/README.md

 4. In Custom Fields set the location to the name of the Custom Post Type which should then surface the "fields" in the WP editor for that Customer Post Type

-### Wordpress (Gutenberg) CSS
+### WordPress (Gutenberg) CSS

-To ensure sure blocks styled using Gutenberg look the same in the Gatsby build as they do in the Wordpress preview be sure to installed the below node modules.
+To ensure sure blocks styled using Gutenberg look the same in the Gatsby build as they do in the WordPress preview be sure to installed the below node modules.

 [@wordpress/block-library](https://developer.wordpress.org/block-editor/packages/packages-block-library/)